Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * A recall point/teleport across layers.
 * A soul that occasionally gives difficult "Simon Says" rules to follow.
 The player is rewarded for not transgressing.
+* Devour: all partially damaged targets are executed.

 **Forms**

-* Random targets with fat power.
+* Random target with fat power.
 Feral.

+**Mutators**

+* Increase power depending on depth? or too grindy?
+* Set down a landmine with this effect.
+* Get random power up or down.
+* Sacrifice your wheel contents for power.
+* Get power for damaged units (not at max hp).

 **Research Nodes**
 Terminal is made out of shattered souls, that is why he can shapelessly assume the shape of others?